yy/dviz-course/w11-geo/W11Lab.md

 </svg>
 ```

-So what are the x and y axis and what are their directions?
+So what are the x and y axis and what are their orientations?

 - Change the stroke color and fill color as well as stroke width.
 [HTML Color Values](http://www.w3schools.com/html/html_colorvalues.asp)